From

 Visiting Korea for the first time, Germain admitted she had not known much about Korean literature before winning the Pak Kyongni Prize.
 After the honor was announced, she sought out Korean literary works and discovered that few had been translated into French.

 “Not much Korean literature has been introduced in France.
 I particularly love poetry, and while I don’t know Korean well, I can tell whether a poem is well-translated.
-Unfortunately, the poetry collection I found was poorly translated, which was disappointing,” she said.
+Unfortunately, the poetry collection I found was poorly translated, which was very disappointing,” she said.

 “A lot of work is needed to promote Korean literature internationally, but I believe it can achieve recognition similar to that of Korean cinema, which is very popular in Europe.”